 Buy one of these cardboard sheets which are kind of nice and convenient because you can just cut out the middle part of the frame.
 These come in different sizes and the one that I linked would be nice for a photo frame but not quite big enough to fit a piece of copy paper.

 Poke holes through the cardboard with a pencil.
 Make sure the holes are big enough to fit the stems of the dandelions.
 This is where my little helper stepped in!
 My three-year-old worked on his hand eye coordination by pushing the stems through the holes in the cardboard to make the adorable frame.

 My little guy also tapped the stems to the back of the cardboard.
 This was great fine motor work!

 And there you have it!
 My son was so proud of his work and so excited to frame his nature crafts!!

-I hope you give this meaningful activity a try!
+I hope you give this sweet activity a try!
 I promise, your little nature lovers will love it as much as my boys.